List of Responding Schools

 The Domestic Violence Institute (DVI) – Throughout the academic year the Institute sponsors and collaborates in events to familiarize students with domestic violence issues in general and local violence prevention initiatives in particular.
 A highlight is a Networking Lunch held each fall which emphasizes opportunities for students to learn from, and work with, local advocacy organizations and legal services providers who serve survivors.

-Givelber Distinguished Lectureres on Public Interest Law -- Twice annually the Law School invites a public interest practitioner to teach a two-credit seminar on a current public interest topic.
+Givelber Distinguished Lecturers on Public Interest Law -- Twice annually the Law School invites a public interest practitioner to teach a two-credit seminar on a current public interest topic.

 Gordon Human Rights Lecture - The annual Valerie Gordon Human Rights Lecture, established in 1993, honors outstanding lawyers, judges, scholars and advocates who work to advance human rights and social justice.
 The lecture is named in honor of the late Valerie Gordon '93, a lawyer and advocate for human rights in the US and internationally.
 Her commitment to human rights and social justice shown is shared and celebrated by the Northeastern law school community.